Tech companies have to rethink the software development process and other business practices to make ethics a higher priority.

 - Identifying new ways to evaluate and reward project teams

-This list perfectly illustrates the numerous dilemmas that Facebook is dealing with as whistleblowers share internal research and lawmakers start to understand the force and impact of social media platforms.
-The company will have to change the way it makes money to address many of the ethical charges it is facing.
+This list perfectly illustrates the numerous dilemmas that tech companies are dealing with as whistleblowers share internal research and lawmakers start to understand the force and impact of social media platforms.

 Paul Silverglate, vice chair and U.S. technology sector leader at Deloitte, wrote the report along with Jessica Kosmowski, Hilary Horn and David Jarvis.